-That certainly has been the case in 2014: According to a University of Arizona study, the drought in California is pushing prices higher on a range of fruits and vegetables, from avocados (likely to go up between 17 cents and 35 cents to as much as $1.60 each) to tomatoes (likely to jump 22 cents to 45 cents to a possible $2.84 per pound.)
+That certainly has been the case in 2014: According to an Arizona State University study, the drought in California is pushing prices higher on a range of fruits and vegetables, from avocados (likely to go up between 17 cents and 35 cents to as much as $1.60 each) to tomatoes (likely to jump 22 cents to 45 cents to a possible $2.84 per pound.)
 The cost of meat and dairy is also set to jump, in part because of weather shifts.
 According to the United States Department of Agriculture, beef and veal prices will rise 5.5 percent to 6.5 percent this year and the price of chicken and dairy will see a rise 3 percent to 4 percent.

 Restaurants and foodservice operators already are feeling the pinch.
 For example, In-N-Out raised the cost of its hamburgers and cheeseburgers by a dime.
 Chipotle has been phasing in higher prices across the board.
 With cattle herds at their lowest levels in half a century, beef prices have soared the fastest, about 10 percent according to an analysis by RBC Capital, but chicken prices also are up 4 percent.

 Experts fear conditions will only worsen.
 In their most recent report, scientists of the Intergovernmental Panel on Climate Change concluded that there was clear evidence to say that climate change is affecting food production.
 The growth of crop yields is slowing, which is worrying given the demands of a growing population.
 (Wheat will likely be the first to be affected; it is sensitive to heat and grown around the globe.)
 In May, Oxfam concluded that commodities including corn and rice could see prices double by 2030, with half of the increase due to climate change.